6+ Day Road Trip to the Florida Keys: Everything You Need to Know

 • Drive time: One hour and 15 minutes from Miami or one hour and 40 minutes from Fort Lauderdale

-• Stay the night in: Key Largo
+• Stay the night in: Key Largo, like the Rock Reef Resort or Atlantic Bay Resort

 Wake up and drive south to Key Largo, the northernmost of the Florida Keys.